 Studies prove that plating food right makes people want to pay for it.
-While not all of us are trained, it’s not very difficult to learn to plate well enough to make our meals more appetizing.
+While not all are trained, it’s not very difficult to learn to plate well enough to make my meals more appetizing.
 In this post, you will learn how to plate food like a chef.

 How to Plate Food

 Plating food can seem daunting to some, but as long you follow the steps below, you’ll make better-looking plates in no time.

 Just like any other art form, plating food also requires proper planning, mental preparation, and concentration.
 Be relaxed before starting to bring out the best in you.

 Having the correct cutlery for arrangement is as important as having the right ingredients for your food.
 Keep your kitchen organized to help you work better.

 You must be clear regarding the plating technique you wish to follow.
 Different techniques have different needs, and the approach must be known from the onset.